Stavrospanakakis/lfl/README.md

 # lfl - Links for Lectures

-## Demonstation
-lfl (Links for Lectures) is a CLI which opens the lectures' virtual meeting of your choice from terminal.
+lfl - Links for Lectures is a command line interface which opens the lectures' virtual meeting of your choice from terminal.
 It currently supports only Zoom & Webex links and is tested only in Linux environments.

 <p align="center">